blsonalib/missingskill-learning/reactjs.md

 - Install node because node has npm package this package has react library
 - npx create-react-app <appname>(small letter)
 - Any text editor we can use for example vsCode, sublime text , atom etc

+# 14. What is props drilling ?
+  - If we have 4 component App, componentA, componentB and  componentC and componentA is a child of App
+    ,componentB is a child of componentA,
+    componentC is a child of componentB and pass the data as props from App component to componentC we cant pass data (props) directly to the  App to componentC we have to pass data to the all the parent component this ia called as props drilling